PAHO-ghe/excessdeath/index.md

-This edited data and code is forked from https://msemburi.github.io/#background.
+This page's data and code are forked from https://msemburi.github.io/#background and edited.